This story started here.

 They looked around.
 It was spooky with no lights and only the flashlight to see by.
 There were three buses, one of which was apparently being worked on — the hood was open and there were tools all around — and there was the strong smell of gasoline and cigarettes.

 A few minutes later, they were back in the waiting room.

 Apparently, while Stephanie and Kelly had been out of the room, Mr. Randall had made another attempt to get everybody to move into the office, for safety, but this idea had fizzled out.

-Harvey looked as though he was disgruntled at having been awakened when there were no buses for him to work on.
-He seemed determined to understand as little as possible about what was going on, and soon fell asleep again, after clarifying that he had never met Cody’s wife and he’d always thought Cody was a jerk.
+Harvey looked as though he was disgruntled at having been awakened when there was no work for him to do.
+He seemed determined to understand as little as possible about what was going on, and he soon fell asleep again, after clarifying that he had never met Cody’s wife and he’d always thought Cody was a jerk.

 Stephanie said, "I’m hoping that you all have your ticket stubs.
 If anybody doesn’t, we’ll have to do a search."
 She shrugged.
 "They would have to be somewhere in the bus, or here in the station — where else would they be?"

 "What about the staff — the people who work here?" the older man said.
 "They–"